Event endedEditor's Choice

 What’s more local groups, communities and organisations are invited to host their own event under the FestivALL banner, whether that be a coffee morning or concert.

-SoGlos has rounded up the confirmed events below, with more information to be announced on an ongoing basis.
-For more information visit festivall.org directly.
+SoGlos has rounded up a host of events below; for more information visit festivall.org directly.

 FestivALL launch event